 Alright folks so we’ve gotten through the precursor of this article.
 Now we can begin to look at the meat and potatoes.
 This is the reason you came to this article.
 Let’s say that for whatever reason your air conditioner is no longer working and your house is getting warmer.
 You call out a technician for a repair quote.
 Now in most cases when something goes wrong with your air conditioner the refrigerant will most likely leak out.
 Say for example one of the lines get a crack in the pipe.
 The refrigerant is going to leak through that pipe so not only do you have to replace the copper tubing but you also have to recharge your system with refrigerant.
 This is where it can get expensive.
 Just how much should you be paying for R-410A per pound?

 The answer to this question is actually fairly simple.
 I will give you the exact cost per pound in just a but, but I also want to provide you with a few tools so that you can begin checking the prices yourself.
 I’m writing this article towards the end of November.
 There is no doubt in my mind that the market will change by the time you’re reading this in spring or summer.
 But, by using these tools you can still get a gauge for the market and an idea of how much you should be paying.

 It is actually really simple too.
-All you have to do is visit sites like Ebay.com or Amazon.com and check the price of R-410A.
-Amazon may not always have a 410A listing but I can guarantee you that Ebay does.
+All you have to do is visit a site like Ebay.com and check the price of R-410A.
 Let’s take a look at Ebay’s prices today.
 As of November 25th, 2019 I am seeing a price range of one-hundred and nine dollars to one-hundred and forty dollars on a twenty-five pound cylinder of 410A.
 To determine the price per pound let’s take a middle of the road number between those two prices.
 Let’s use one-hundred and twenty dollars.
 Now it’s time for some math:

 $120 / 25lb cylinder = $4.80 per pound.